Weights and balances

 babies.

-Photo: More ways to weigh.
-Left: using a steelyard to measure the weight of letters.
+Photo: Ways to weigh: using a steelyard to measure the weight of letters.
 You put the letters on the pan, move the sliding weight until the arm is horizontal, and then read the weight off the scale.
+Photo by Tiffini M. Jones courtesy of US Navy and

 Even more convenient than spring balances are electronic balances that